Our Podiatrist In Waterbury & Newtown, CT Can Help You Find Relief From Foot and Ankle Pain

 In our practice, we utilize the latest technology to determine if there is a fracture,dislocation or torn ligaments.
 If you've sprained your ankle or have a history of ankle sprains, early evaluation and aggressive treatment is the best way to avoid chronic pain, instability and arthritis of the involved joints.

-Come in immediately to be evaluated and to learn more about all of your treatment options.
+Make an appointment immediately to be evaluated and to learn more about all of your treatment options.

 Achilles tendinitis is a medical condition that causes pain along the back of the leg near the heel.
 This happens when the Achilles tendon is constantly abused.
 This condition is common among athletes and middle age people who are actively engaged in sport activities.